Should I Become a Library Helper?

 - Use your elective courses to gain relevant work experience.
 Since most employers require some level of experience in a library setting, students may want to complete programs that offer elective library field experiences.
 These professional experiences allow prospective library helpers to familiarize themselves with the processes and technologies of the field.

-Step 2: Get Library Experience
+Step 2: Get Library Experience for Career Advancement

 - Consider volunteering at local libraries.
 Volunteering at a library will allow job seekers in this field to familiarize themselves with common library equipment, including online catalogs, scanners and audio/visual equipment.
 It will also help candidates better understand how libraries are organized.